rubythonode/Dart-Go-Music-Player/README.md

 <code>% go build </code>

-Next, replace the files in <em>DartWebAudio/web/songs</em> with a few MP3 files.
+Next, replace the files in <em>DartWebAudio/web/songs</em> with a few of your own MP3 files.
 Compile the music playback Dart by

 <code>% cd DartWebAudio </code>